Neural Codes and Neural ring endomorphisms: Neural ring homomorphisms and max intersection-complete codes

-Conversely, if $ q(\tau) $ is maximal element in $ \D. $ Then one can show that $ \tau $ is a maximal element in $ \C $ using $ q^{-1} $ and the idea from necessary part of the proof.
-This works because $ q^{-1} $ is again either a permutation, or adding/ deleting a trivial or duplicate neuron and so fits the hypothesis of the necessary conditions. \end{proof} \begin{lemma} Let $ q: \C \rar \D $ be a projection.
-If $ \sigma \in \D $ is a maximal element then there exists a maximal element $ \tau \in \C $ such that $ q(\tau)= \sigma. $ \end{lemma}
+Conversely, if $ q(\tau) $ is maximal codeword in $ \D. $ Then one can show that $ \tau $ is a maximal codeword in $ \C $ using $ q^{-1} $ and the same idea as used in the first part of the proof.
+This works because $ q^{-1} $ is again either a permutation, or adding / deleting a trivial or duplicate neuron and so fits the hypothesis of the necessary conditions.